NuthanAbhiramGIS/ActivityLog/fieldmaps.md

 ## Steps followed

-•	ArcGIS Field maps is one of the free sources available.
+1. ArcGIS Field maps are one of the free sources available.
-•	The working pattern of this platform is understood because our project is related to collecting the data at different location and Field maps are good for collecting data at a certain location.
+2. The working pattern of this platform is understood because our project is related to collecting the data at different location and Field maps are good for collecting data at a certain location.

 ## Outcomes